Success Stories:

 Samantha's Program and Functional Gains

-As Samantha developed the proper connections between areas in her brain, she experienced substantial gains in her physiological and behavioral functioning.
-Connection improvements seen in her follow up qEEG brain map are shown below.
+As the proper connections began to form between areas in Samantha's brain, she experienced substantial gains in her mobility, communication, and neurodevelopmental milestones.

 Starting at Jacob's Ladder